-The total emission intensity (Figures 4-4(a)) is plotted in the logarithmic colour scale.
-It reveals the non-linear growth of the condensate population with the pump power for each pump polarisation.
-However, one can notice that condensation threshold power is bigger for linear polarisation of the excitation laser (0° of QWP) than that of the circular ones (QWP = $\pm 45^{\circ}$).
-So we normalise each measured polarisation map's x-axis (Figures 4-4(a-f)) to the threshold pump power $P{\rm th}$ for the circular polarisation in order to unify the measurements.
-As a result, we find that the condensation threshold for linearly polarised excitation occurs around $1.18P{\rm th}$.
-This effect appears due to the same-spin Coulomb exchange interactions dominating over opposite-spin interactions [142, 143].
-A right (left) circular polarised excitation beam results in a more spin up (down) populated reservoir of incoherent excitons which will sooner reach threshold density and undergo stimulated scattering into a cocircularly polarised condensate [see Figure 4-4(d)] [62, 144].
-On the other hand, the linearly polarised excitation results in an equal population of spin-up and spindown polaritons, thus requiring a bigger pump power for them to condense.
+larger pump power is required for condensation because of the same-spin Coulomb exchange interactions dominating over opposite-spin interactions [143, 144].
+A right (left) circular polarised excitation beam results in a more spin up (down) populated reservoir of incoherent excitons, which will sooner reach threshold density and undergo stimulated scattering into a cocircularly polarised condensate (see Figure 4-4(d)) [61, 145].
+On the other hand, the linearly polarised excitation results in an equal population of spin-up and spin-down polaritons, thus requiring a bigger pump power for them to condense.

-The simultaneous measurement of three Stokes components gives us access to the overall degree of polarisation of the condensate (DOP).
+The simultaneous measurement of three Stokes components gives us access to the total degree of polarisation of the condensate.
 In Figures 4-4(b), we show that below the threshold, marked by the white dashed line, the absence of stimulation mechanisms results in unpolarised PL emission with DOP close to zero.
 Above the threshold, a sharp increase in the DOP marks the formation of the condensate order parameter with emission almost fully polarised.
-The most vivid growth of the DOP corresponds to the case of the circular and elliptical polarisations of the excitation laser (QWP $\mp 45^{\circ}$ and nearby).
-Condensate, in this case, is elliptically polarised, with a significant value of S_3 polarisation component and smaller or absent linear ones (see Figures 4-4(d-f)).
-Interestingly, due to the process of optical orientation [15, 62, 144] of excitons described above, the handiness of condensate polarisation corresponds to that of the excitation laser.
+The most rapid growth of the DOP corresponds to the case of the circular and elliptical polarisations of the excitation laser (QWP $\mp 45^{\circ}$ and nearby).
+The condensate, in this case, is elliptically polarised, with a significant value of $S_3$ polarisation component and smaller or absent linear ones (see Figures 4-4(d-f)).
+Interestingly, due to the process of optical orientation [13, 61, 145] of excitons described above, the handedness of condensate polarisation corresponds to that of the excitation laser.
+Note that the $S_2$ polarisation component (see Figure 4-4 (e)) for the elliptically and circularly polarised excitation arises due to the optical retardance of the detection part of the optical setup.
+The circular polarisation of the condensate emission becomes elliptical while travelling through the optical elements (lenses, mirrors, etc.) in the setup.
+The value of the corresponding optical retardance is estimated in Section 5.6.
+This detrimental effect can be corrected by the Soleil-Babinet compensator or by the post-processing rotation of the experimental Stokes vectors.
+We underline here that this retardance does not affect the conclusions on the spin physics of the condensate made in this Chapter.

-The notable exception for the sharp growth of the DOP in Figure 4-4(d-f) is linearly polarised excitation (QWP = 0°), just above threshold (between $1.18P{\rm th}$ and $1.59P{\rm th}$) DOP is zero.
+The notable exception to the sharp increase of the DOP in Figure 4-4(d-f) is the case of linearly polarised excitation (QWP = $0^{\circ}$ ), where just above threshold (between $1.18P{\rm th}$ and $1.59P{\rm th}$ ) DOP is zero.
 The reason for this behaviour will be discussed in detail below.
 At higher pump power, the polarisation of the condensate starts to build up, and condensate PL is linearly polarised, which is manifested by the high values of DLP (see Figure 4-4(c)).
 Further, we will call this region of high DLP for linearly (and slightly elliptically) polarised pump a linear polarisation "island".
-We attribute the "island" emergence to the in-plane polarisation splitting (due to sample strain/birefringence) leading to the pinning of the condensate pseudospin.
-The polarisation pinning is inherent for incoherently excited condensate and has been reperted elsewhere [35, 70, 139, 140, 141].
+We attribute the emergence of this "island" to the in-plane polarisation splitting (due to sample strain/birefringence) leading to the pinning of the condensate pseudospin.
+The polarisation pinning is inherent to incoherently excited condensate and has been reported elsewhere [34, 69, 140, 141, 142].